 An article published by Newsweek in 2014 revealed that almost one in five Americans suffer from some form of mental illness.
-As might be expected, MLB is not immune from this health issue.
+As might be expected, MLB is not immune to this health issue.
 And as we will see, MLB, much like our Nation, has more work to do in this area.

 Updated: March 20, 2019